Electrify New Mexico

 As a renter consider putting portable appliances on your list like a heat pump clothes dryer, induction hot plate or, in a year or so, a portable window heat pump.
 Look for community solar opportunities.
 You can also consider an EV and work with your landlord or electricity provider to get an EV charger.

 4. What financial incentives are you eligible for?
-Are you possibly eligible for low-income IRA rebates that come out in 2024/2025?
-These can really cut the costs of appliances like heat pumps and electric upgrades, so you might have to wait for those on your timeline if you qualify and your local government applies for a grant.
+Are you possibly eligible for low-income IRA rebates that come out in 2024?
+These can really cut the costs of appliances like heat pumps and electric upgrades, so you might have to wait for those on your timeline if you qualify.
+New Mexico will only be issuing IRA rebates to low-income and multi family buildings, NOT middle-income residents.
 Explore our webpages for other New Mexico incentives.

 5. Timeline in hand, you are ready to put your plan together with Rewiring America’s planning guide.